GJSteyn/Corewar/README.md

 # The Bot

 Like the other sections, the bot is limited to using the instructions outlined at the beginning.
-For this Corwar project, the bot isnt very important, it just needs to beat the bot "zork".
+For this Corewar project, the bot isn't very important, it just needs to beat the bot "zork".

 #### How she works

-While she calls her own live command she forks off her process, looks for the opponent's live command and replaces' it with her own.
+While she calls her own live command she forks off her process, looks for the opponent's live command and replaces it with her own.
 She is super simple.

-#### Following is the Source code and bytecode Ivy.
+#### The following is the Source code and Bytecode for Ivy.

 | Source Code  | Bytecode |
 |--------------|-----------|